Whenever traveling supported by Middlebury funds, you are a representative of Middlebury and should act accordingly.

 UR’s AY 22-23 and summer 2023 mileage rate is $.38 per mile.
 The reimbursement rate is calculated by averaging the 2022 IRS mileage rate for business and volunteering.
 We do not reimburse gas receipts.

 Renting a Vehicle

 Vehicles can be rented through Middlebury for research by requesting a rental by Undergraduate Research or your department.
 There are a limited number of vehicles available and you do need to have specific training.
 See the training schedule.
-If a Middlebury vehicle is not available, Enterprise or Majestic may have one available.
+If a Middlebury vehicle is not available, local options are limited.
 See details on the facilities website.